 XCOM 2: War of the Chosen

-Secondary objectives also add an interesting tension to the game, as well as the looming threat of a grand alien program that cooks away in the background, harbouring a fail-state if left to mature.
-War of the Chosen elevates XCOM 2 from admirable sequel to essential addition to the long-running franchise.
+Secondary objectives also add an interesting tension to the game and the looming threat of a grand alien program that cooks away in the background, harboring a fail-state if left to mature.
+War of the Chosen elevates XCOM 2 from an admirable sequel to an essential addition to the long-running franchise.
 The story might put humanity on the back foot, but XCOM has never been more ahead.